Live From EuropeSaturday, July 4

 Internet: EU-Umfrage: Kinder sehen Social Media positiver als Eltern Eltern unterschätzen, wie lange ihre Kids auf TikTok, Snapchat und Co. unterwegs sind.
 Zugleich empfinden sie die Auswirkungen als viel gefährlicher.
 Eine Altersgrenze könnte im Juli näherrücken.

-tagesspiegel · about 3 hours ago
+tagesspiegel · 17 days ago

 EU-Umfrage: Jugendliche sehen Social Media positiver als Eltern Knapp die Hälfte der befragten Teenager vermutet einen positiven Effekt durch soziale Netzwerke.
 Eltern unterschätzen die Bildschirmzeit ihrer Kinder um rund eine Stunde pro Tag